calmm-js/documentation/introduction-to-calmm.md

 state, we use observable combinators to declare those computations.
 This means that those dependent computations are essentially always consistent with respect to the state.
-One could stop right here, because observable combinators solve the consistency problem and are a Golden Hammer: powerful enough for nearly everything.
+One could stop right here, because observable combinators solve the consistency problem and are often seen as a Golden Hammer: powerful enough for nearly everything.
 However, we do not stop here, because we don't want to stop at consistency.
 We also want to eliminate boilerplate and glue, we want plug-and-play, structural programming (at higher levels) and efficiency.
 None of these happens directly as a consequence of simply using observable combinators.